inanevin/StakeforgeEngine/README.md

  </div>

-Stakeforge Engine is a successor to [Lina Project](https://github.com/inanevin/LinaEngine) currently cooking, more information to come :eyes:
+Stakeforge Engine is a successor to [Lina Project](https://github.com/inanevin/LinaEngine) and is currently being cooked :cooking:, more information to come :eyes:

 ## Used Projects